andymac-2/haskell-docs/docs/book/Applicative.md

 [2,3,4]
 ```

-But what about functions that take two arcuments?
+But what about functions that take two arguments?
 How do they behave?
 Let's try.

 ```haskell
 ghci> (+) <$> [1, 2, 3] <*> [10, 20, 30]